QuantEcon/lecture-julia.myst/style.md

 The following guidelines are used for code in the lecture notes (i.e., not to the `QuantEcon.jl` package).
 See [Julia Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) for the baseline guidelines, which this supplements.

-We will be moving towards the [YAS Style](https://github.com/jrevels/YASGuide) as soon as possible.
+For the most part, we will try to follow the formatting with the [SciMLStyle](https://github.com/SciML/SciMLStyle).
+Some of the details suggestions in that are for more advanced usage intended for generic package code will be avoided.

+## Code Formatting
+The repo now has a [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) file (i.e., the `.JuliaFormatter.toml`) which will help impose code-formatting style.
+This is built into the VS Code extension.
+All new code should be run through the formatter, which require some manual steps:
+1. **TODO**: Somehow tell it to use Julia as formatter?
+Maybe start built-in terminal?
+2. Select the block of code (e.g. within the `{code-cell} julia` block)
+3. In VS Code choose `> Format Selection` which may be bound  `Ctrl-K, Ctrl-F`
+  - Repeat for each code block in the file
 ## Basic Principles

 Keep in mind that these lectures are targeted at students with (at most!) some self-taught Matlab or Python experience.
 Consequently, we want to ensure that the code is clear and simple to focus on the Economics/Math and only expect them to write code using a simplified subset of Julia features.
-Some guiding principles:
+Outside of standard rules such as those in [SciMLStyle Rules](https://github.com/SciML/SciMLStyle#specific-rules) a few guiding principles.

 1. Assume this may be the **first programming language** students learn
 2. Use **compact, script-style** code, organized into functions only when it is natural.
 Best practices for writing packages and expository/exploratory/interactive code can be different.